 Keep in mind the structure that Facebook recognizes for brands that decide to create region-specific pages:

-- Root Page – this is an invisible page that overlooks the whole structure.
-It gives you insight for all your Global Pages.
+This is an invisible page that overlooks the whole structure.
+It gives insight for all your Global Pages.
 Root page admins can add or remove countries and languages.

 Once you understand the structure, it’s time to create some Market Pages.
 You’re qualified to do that if you’re an active advertiser on Facebook.